 3.9.
-CoaXPress Lamps
+CoaXPress LEDs

-Each connector of the CoaXPress Host Interface is associated with a CoaXPress Host Indicator Lamp that indicates the state of the CoaXPress Link connection.
+Each connector of the CoaXPress Host Interface is associated with a CoaXPress Host Indicator LED that indicates the state of the CoaXPress Link connection.

-CoaXPress Host Connector Indicator Lamps State
+CoaXPress Host Indicator LED states description

-Symbol Lamp State Meaning \bigotimes Off The Coaxlink card is not powered Solid orange System booting × × Fast flash alternate The connection detection is in progress; PoCXP is active. green / orange This state is shown for a minimum of 1s even if the connection detection is faster Fast flash orange The connection detection is in progress; PoCXP is off.
+Symbol LED State Meaning $\bigotimes$ Off The Coaxlink card is not powered Solid orange System booting Fast flash alternate green / orange The connection detection is in progress; PoCXP is active.
+This state is shown for a minimum of 1s even if the connection detection is faster Fast flash orange The connection detection is in progress; PoCXP is off.
 This state is shown for a minimum of 1s even if the connection detection is faster Solid red The PoCXP over-current protection has tripped.
 Solid green The Device to Host connection is established, but no data being transferred Slow pulse orange The Device to Host connection is established, but the Host is waiting for a trigger.
 Fast flash green.
 The Device to Host connection is established and image data is being transferred